<- ggplot(diamonds, aes(x = cut, y = price, fill = cut)) +

 Auto-theme

 If you add the following code at the top of your script, it will automatically theme plots for you without the code above (you still need the setup).
-I’m using ggthemes::theme_solarized() in light and dark versions, but you can add any theme you like or a custom theme.
+I’m using ggthemes::theme_solarized()

-Thanks to Marc-Aurèle Rivière for pointing out that the original version using ggplot2:::print.ggplot() didn’t handle patchwork output right, but print() does.
+Thanks to Marc-Aurèle Rivière for pointing out that the original version using ggplot2:::print.ggplot()

 library(knitr)

-knit_print.ggplot <- function (x, options, ...) {
+<- function (x, options, ...) {

-dark_theme = ggthemes::theme_solarized(light = FALSE)
+knit_print.ggplot = ggthemes::theme_solarized(light = FALSE)

-light_theme = ggthemes::theme_solarized(light = TRUE)
+dark_theme = ggthemes::theme_solarized(light = TRUE)

-orig_theme <- ggplot2::theme_get()
+<- ggplot2::theme_get()

-on.exit(ggplot2::theme_set(orig_theme))
+orig_theme on.exit(ggplot2::theme_set(orig_theme))

 # get html for light and dark

-knitr::asis_output('\n<div class="dark-mode">\n')
+::asis_output('\n<div class="dark-mode">\n')

-knitr::asis_output('</div>\n<div class="light-mode">\n')
+::asis_output('</div>\n<div class="light-mode">\n')

-registerS3method("knit_print", "ggplot", knit_print.ggplot)
+}registerS3method("knit_print", "ggplot", knit_print.ggplot)

 g